EmberConsultingGroup/Testing-Automation/README.md

 ### Project
-In your projects, checked into source control, make sure you have phantom.exe, PhantomJS.js, specRunner.html, specRunner.js, Jasmine2-teamcityreporter.js and specList.js along with all supporting libraries your project needs.
+In your projects, checked into source control, make sure you have phantom.exe, PhantomJS.js, specRunner.html, specRunner.js, Jasmine2-teamcityreporter.js and specList.js along with all supporting dependencies your specs needs.

 *Be sure to change all the paths in the specRunner.html, specRunner.js to match your project paths.*